-It is important to note that the institution will - without delay, and taking into account the safety of the community - determine the content of the notification and initiate the appropriate messaging system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the incident.
+It is important to note that the institution will, without delay and considering the safety of the community, determine the content of the notification and initiate the appropriate messaging system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the incident.
 Victim names are never included in crime alerts or timely warnings.